 WHAT PIPING TIP SHOULD I USE TO MAKE CLASSIC ECLAIRS OR CREAM PUFFS?

 You don’t need a piping tip although I would recommend it.
 You can use a plastic bag with a large 1/2 inch cut in the tip.
 If using a tip, I’d recommend a plain round piping couplet (the piece you put inside the bag then put the piping tip on and screw a nut to secure the tip), large round size 806 piping tip, A1 piping tip, or a large star size 829 piping tip.
-When I make eclairs or cream puffs I use a regular round piping couplet,
+When I make eclairs or cream puffs I use a regular round piping couplet.

-You can find the full printable recipe below.
+Find the full printable recipe below.
 ENJOY!

 Classic Eclairs